 With over ¥5.8 billion in total, Bakemono no Ko was Japan's second highest-grossing domestic film of 2015.
 It won the Japan Academy Prize for Best Animated Feature, and was also nominated for an Annie Award in its independent category.

 So, I have never cried from anime or any movie.
 I did however, cry when watching Bakemono no Ko (about 4 times).
+(Update: Idk why I teared up so much tbh, could just be a sign of my maturity)

 Saw this at the BFI film festival yesterday.
 Was quite disappointed actually, for reasons I've already read above.
 The plot felt rushed, the characters one dimensional and the overall world lacked depth.
 The main antagonist appeared out of nowhere towards the end for no other reason than the plot needed him to.